Ligerx/anagram-checker/README.md

-# anagram-checker
+# Anagram Checker

-Simple web page to check if two strings are anagrams.
+A simple web page that checks if two strings are anagrams.

+Built with HTML, CSS, JS and a dash of JQuery.